andytluminosity/InquireLists/README.md

 # InquireLists

-A web app that allows users to create and edit lists of items, and receive answers, generated using OpenAI API, to inquiries regarding their created lists
+A web app that allows users to create and edit lists of items, and receive answers, generated using OpenAI API, to list-related inquiries

 ## Features